MoreThanPolitics/hk_election_database/LegCo elections/2020 pro-democracy camp primaries/README.md

 Pre-primary debates were jointly organized by four pro-democracy media outlets (newspaper Apple Daily, website Stand News and radio stations D100 and Singjai).
 Discourse on policy issues was virtually non-existent during the debates; instead, candidates focused on emphasizing how they would confront the government if elected.
 The performance of incumbent legislators, ranging from their voting records to appearances during the protest frontlines and the track records of their respective parties, was also under scrutiny.
 The "big two" pro-democratic parties, namely the Democratic Party and the Civic Party, were seen as "natural targets" by localists: the former was criticized for its lack of commitment to veto every government bill and its involvement with the Chinese government officials in 2010, while the latter was slammed for overly emphasizing the need of "upholding the rule of law" in Hong Kong.

 As the primaries were looming near, legal threats against the pro-democracy camp by the government had intensified since the NSL’s enactment.
 On July 10, 2020, the day before the primaries, the police raided the office of the Hong Kong Public Opinion Research Institute, which designed the mobile voting system for the primaries, over suspected data leak from a project conducted in 2013, although no arrests were made.
-The Housing Authority (HA) sent letters warning pro-democracy local councilors who used their offices as polling stations, many of which were located within the HA’s premises, of a breach of the rental contract.
+The Housing Authority (HA) sent letters warning pro-democracy local councilors who used their offices as polling stations, many of which were located within the HA’s premises, of a breach of the rental contract, even threatening eviction.
 The Home Affairs Bureau immediately chimed in, arguing that councilors who use their offices for non-constituent service purposes would not have their expenses reimbursed for the entire month.

+No serious incidents occurred during the campaign period, besides some clashes between localist Owen Chow and the Democratic Party.
+While Democratic district councilor Ng Ting-lam was canvassing for party candidate Lam Cheuk-ting in Tai Wai, she invoked Owen Chow in a speech and accused him of faking his “localist credentials” because he was “never seen on the protest frontlines.”
+Upon hearing the allegations, Chow rushed to the scene and spent the afternoon confronting Ng and Lam Cheuk-ting’s volunteers, to which Ng claimed localists “aren’t that different from the CCP.”

 Despite the government’s threats of potential violation of the NSL by the organizers, over 600,000 people voted online or cast paper ballots in the span of two days.
 Turnout was 13.6% of all registered voters (606771/4466944), the highest of any unofficial election in the city’s history.